varunthaker/git-cli/installation.md

 ## 4. Node Version Manager

-Node version Manager (NVM) is tool for managing Node version on your computer.
+Node Version Manager (NVM) is a tool for managing Node versions on your computer.

 -   To install NVM, please paste and run the following command in your terminal: